RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 ## Struggeling with finding desired python.exe

+In this section you probably won't understand everything directly, but later on you are to have knowledge about this topic.
 The following relates to Windows machines:

 In case you use the standard `python` command in your machine's standard console, Windows picks the python.exe it'll find in your `PATH` environment variable of Windows.